 Dave & his wife, Sue, who attends the local Anglican/Methodist church, have two sons, Mark & Simon.
-They became grandparents about 11 years ago when, Mark, now Anglican Chaplain at the University of Reading, and his wife, Joanna, became the proud parents of James and Matthew.
-You can see them both, 11 years later, by clicking here for James and here for Matthew.
+They became grandparents a few of years ago when, Mark, now Anglican Chaplain at the University of Reading, and his wife, Joanna, became the proud parents of a baby boy, James and, again, later, with the birth of Matthew.
+You can see a picture of the grandsons when they were a bit younger by clicking here.
 Mark also now has his own blogspot, which you can view by clicking here.

 Dave & Sue enjoy holidays on canal narrow boats and until a few years ago had a share in a 6-berth narrow boat called "Still Waters".
 You can see a picture of Sue taking the boat over the Pontcysyllte Aquaduct by clicking here.
 Dave & Sue are also interested in genealogy and are currently tracing their ancestors.
 You can read about a particularly interesting bit of Dave's research by clicking here.
 Sue is researching the her maiden name "Cluett" and now has her own web site for that name at www.cluett.org.uk.
-Sue & Dave enjoy Latin & Ballroom dancing, Sequence dancing and also occasionally Line Dancing and they now help with the running of a Sequence Dance group at the local Paddock Wood U3A.
+Sue & Dave enjoy Latin & Ballroom dancing, Sequence dancing and also occasionally Line Dancing.

 Apart from Microscopy, Photography & Family History, Dave's other main hobby is Egyptology and he has pursued a number of courses over recent years.
 He is also continuing to struggle with trying to learn to read Middle Egyptian, at least well enough to understand some of the tomb and temple inscriptions, but is not making very fast progress.
 More recently he has also been conducting some original research on Solar Eclipses in the New Kingdom - a largely un-researched topic until now.
 After over 10 years unsuccessfully trying to get this work published it at last appeared on-line on the new web site Egyptological.com where it appears in two parts in the August and October issues in 2012.
 You can read copies of these two articles by clicking on Solar Eclipse Events in the New Kingdom – Part 1: Texts and Funerary Material and Solar Eclipse Events in the New Kingdom – Part 2: Astronomical Analysis and you can leave comments on these articles on the web site where they they are published.